Jessica Mead

 SUMMARY

 Jessica J. Mead is a partner at the firm’s Pasadena office.
-Ms. Mead’s practice focuses on defending cases on behalf of professionals, including architects, engineers, and attorneys.
+Ms. Mead’s practice focuses on defending cases on behalf of professionals, including architects, engineers, and attorneys in complex litigation.
 In addition to professional liability matters, Ms. Mead also has extensive experience in public entity liability, litigating matters involving employment claims, constitutional rights violations, dangerous conditions of public property, catastrophic personal injuries and wrongful death.
-She has successfully tried cases to verdict in state and federal court and argued before the Ninth Circuit Court of Appeals.
+She has successfully tried cases to verdict in state and federal court.
+She further handles appellate matters, and the Ninth Circuit has affirmed multiple judgments in her clients’ favor.

-Ms. Mead has experience practicing in both state and federal court and is admitted to practice in the Ninth Circuit.
-In addition to litigation, Ms. Mead also provides contract review and negotiation strategies for her clients to assist in preventing litigation before it begins.
+In addition to handling all stages of litigation, Ms. Mead also provides pre-litigation consultation, contract review, and negotiation strategies for her clients to assist in preventing litigation before it begins.

 PROFESSIONAL MEMBERSHIPS